-The Department of Revenue will provide copies of your returns for prior years for a fee of \$5.00 per return.
+The Department of Revenue will provide copies of your returns for prior years for a fee of \$5 per return.
 Requests must be made in person or in writing.
 Please call (608) 267-1266 for further information.

-1999 Standard Deduction Table For Form 1NPR Filers
+2000 Standard Deduction Table For Form 1NPR Filers

-Caution Aliens are generally not permitted to claim the standard deduction.
-See instructions for line 33a.
+Caution Nonresident aliens and dual-status aliens are generally not permitted to claim the standard deduction.
+See instructions for line 33b.